 Considerations of risk to the original, rarity of the original, access costs involved in viewing, and demand for use are constraining factors for physical collections and frequently lead to the creation of preservation and access copies.
 These surrogate copies are increasingly being made through digitisation, which has become a core part of modern archival practice alongside microfilming.

 Much of the content of interest to today’s users is still under copyright, which can make large-scale provision of digitised content difficult.
-Until recently common practice has been to copy material for access without doing any work to establish copyright status.
 Good practice is to identify the copyright status and embed that information into the content's metadata.
 Not undertaking this work will either encourage unlicensed use of the content or will greatly limit the usefulness of the content into the future.

 Discovery, reformatting for different devices or applications, and being able to re-use, re-mix or share the content legally are features highly valued by digitally literate users.
 Whether focused on access or preservation, these long-term usage trends need to be factored into any decision to digitise content.